About Citizens for Clean Air

 - CCA is an organization located in Grand Junction, Colorado.
 We are volunteers concerned with how air quality effects the health and welfare of residents in Grand Junction and beyond.

-- We were formed in January 2013 after a frigid, snowy winter in the Grand Valley creating a severe air inversion that caused lingering air pollution for several months.
+- CCA was formed in January 2013 after a frigid, snowy winter in the Grand Valley creating a severe air inversion that caused lingering air pollution for several months.
 Karen Sjoberg gathered several concerned citizens, some of whom experienced health consequences from the pollution, to discuss what they could do as a group to raise awareness of the issue and work toward improving the air.

 What We Do: